donate now

 Counselor In Training

-• 14 years of age before the first day of camp
+• 14 years old by the first day of camp and completed one of the following:

-• 2 years of Red Tailed Hawk Summer Camp
+• 1 summer of Red Tailed Hawk Teen Leadership Camp

 • A virtual interview

-• The entirety of a session at camp
+• The entirety of a session of camp

 How To Apply: